Schedule online now - appointments available.

 Do you offer payment plans for dental treatment?

 At Sachar Dental NYC, we offer interest free financing through Lending

 Club and Care Credit.
 In 15 minutes, we will let you know if you are

 approved for interest-free financing.
 These options will enable you to

 make payments over the next 12-18 months without any interest charged.

-Why are we the best dentists in New York City for root canal procedure?
+Why are we the best dentists in NYC for root canal?

 At Sachar Dental NYC, we take great pride in our ability to diagnose which tooth is causing the problem.
 We are experts in determining whether or not a root canal procedure is necessary, and which tooth needs to be addressed.
 We are experts when it comes to diagnosing referred pain.
 As always, we perform the least invasive procedures and most conservative options.
 If a nerve can be saved, we will not perform a root canal procedure.
-In these cases, we can perform a type of filling or a crown.
-When a root canal procedure is deemed to be necessary, we are experts in performing a simple root canal.
+In these cases, we can perform a type of dental filling or a crown.
+If a nerve within a tooth seems to be reversibly inflamed, we will not rush into a root canal.
+In this case we will apply a sedative filling to the tooth and monitor progress to see if the nerve is able to heal.
+When a root canal procedure is deemed to be necessary, we are experts in performing a simple root canals.
 We also experts in determining when a case is more complex, and specialist referral is necessary.
-We also always use the least toxic materials possible when performing dental restorations such as a filling or crown.
+We also always use the least toxic materials possible when performing dental restorations such as a dental filling or dental crown.